matoous/dzxcz/content/books/the_three-body_problem.md

 tags: ["Sci-Fi", "reading"]
 ---

-The Three-Body Problem hit just the right spot for me and placed it on the list of _finished in a day or so_ books.
-I attribute that mostly to the book being more on the **Sci** side than **Fi** (whatever that means).
+The Three-Body Problem hit the right spot for me and placed itself on the list of _finished in a day or so_ books.
+I attribute that mostly to the book being more on the **Sci** side than the **Fi** (whatever that means).
 The scientific concepts in the book were mostly familiar to me and played nicely together.
 Some of the character arcs seemed a little bit far fetched and flat but the scientific side of the book balanced that out.

-The book gradually builds up the pace over first 100 pages and than turns into one thrilling rollercoaster with interesting plot-twists that keeps you on the edge of the seat gasping for yet another page. _Cixin Liu_ was able to combine _Chinese Cultural Revolution_[^1], _The Three-Body Problem_[^2], _Particle Physics_[^3], _Newton's laws of motion_[^4], _von Neumann Architecture_[^5],
+The book gradually builds up the pace over first 100 pages and than turns into one thrilling rollercoaster with interesting plot-twists that keep you on the edge of the seat gasping for yet another page. _Cixin Liu_ was able to combine _Chinese Cultural Revolution_[^1], _The Three-Body Problem_[^2], _Particle Physics_[^3], _Newton's laws of motion_[^4], _von Neumann Architecture_[^5],